Skip to main content

 Role-Based Access Control (RBAC)

-When SAM is deployed in enterprise mode, it includes a built-in RBAC system to control user access to tools and features.
+SAM includes a built-in RBAC system to control user access to tools and features.
 The RBAC configuration is managed through Kubernetes ConfigMaps.

 Understanding Roles and Permissions